ANL-CEEESA/STREAM/README.md

 add .
 ```
 This will get `stre3am` ready to run.
 The final step is optional.
-At the `STREAM` folder, the following must by typed:
+At the `STREAM` folder, the following must by typed in the terminal:
 ```
 conda env create --name stre3am --file environment.yml
 ```
 And then activating i.e. `conda activate stre3am`.

+## Software X

+Please refer to this page for further [instructions](https://anl-ceeesa.github.io/STREAM/softwarex).

 ## Contributors